 In 2007, we set about to make the most memorable event in financial services technology.
 We rounded up 20 of the coolest companies including Mint (acquired by Intuit in 2009 for $170 million), Lending Club (IPO in 2014, valued at more than $7 billion), and Prosper (still private, but valued at more than $1 billion).
 And as they say, the rest is history.

 The company launched its first conference series focused on financial & banking technology innovation in 2007.
-Finovate debuted in New York, added a Bay Area event in 2008, and expanded internationally to London in 2011, Asia in 2012 and adds a Dubai event in February 2018.
+Finovate debuted in New York, added a Bay Area event in 2008, and expanded internationally to London in 2011, Asia in 2012 and Dubai and Cape Town in 2018.
 In 2014, a second conference series focusing on fintech developers launched on the West Coast.
 FinDEVr added an East Coast event in 2016 and expanded internationally to London in 2017.

 The company was founded in 1995 by Jim Bruene, a banker who worked with Microsoft, U.S. Bancorp, Wells Fargo, Chase, First Chicago, and Michigan National to launch the Home Banking Network, the first PFM-based online banking in 1994 (via Microsoft Money).
 The company’s subscription newsletter, Online Banking Report, was an important voice in the nascent sector.

 The Finovate conference series are run by Greg Palmer and Heather Stowell, Vice Presidents.
 The production team also includes Dominika Marczak, Oliver Albee, Ravella Riffenburg, Tyler Ferst, and Adela Knox.